-The Unified Group is a nationwide organization of elite commercial HVAC companies dedicated to the success of the independent contractor and their customers.
-Each company in the Unified Group is selected to be the sole representative for a region in the country based on the quality of their service to their clients and their reputation in the industry.
-Gary Company holds this distinction in the DC area.
+Synergy Solution Group is a network of peers who share the same vision, drive, and passion for the commercial HVAC industry.
+Each company in Synergy Solution Group is selected to be the sole representative for a region in the country based on the quality of their service to their clients and their reputation in the industry.
+W. L. Gary Company is proud to hold this distinction in the DC area.

 The Mechanical Contractors Associations of America (MCAA) is a growing membership organization of about 2,300 mechanical, plumbing, and service contractors.
 MCAA provides its members with educational programs, up-to-date industry resources, and business services all to assist these contractors in their growth and success.